 → Scraped content

-→ Hidden content, link cloaking and so on
+→ Hidden content, link cloaking, and so on

-To save your site from Penguin update, you need to focus on removing all the toxic and bad links from your site.
+To save your site from Penguin updates, you need to focus on removing all the toxic and bad links from your site.
 The best tool for that is to use Semrush and perform a site audit to find out if you have any toxic links.
 Then, you need to connect your Semrush account with Google’s Disavow tool to upload all toxic links and get rid of them all at once.